Incomparable: A Jealous God

 Righteous Jealousy

 I don’t know about you but the idea that God is a jealous God provokes an immediate negative reaction.
 Traditional usage distinguishes Jealousy (when we fear losing something that is important to us) and envy (when we desire that which someone else has).
-However in recent times we have increasingly uses jealousy/envy more interchangeably.
+However, in recent times we have increasingly used jealousy/envy more interchangeably.
 When Moses describes God as a jealous God (see quote below) he is describing a righteous jealousy for those who are rightfully His.
 It is the kind of jealousy that is natural and right for a husband or wife to show towards their spouse: to the one who they have made vows to love and honour.

 23 Be careful not to forget the covenant of the Lord your God that he made with you; do not make for yourselves an idol in the form of anything the Lord your God has forbidden.
 24 For the Lord your God is a consuming fire, a jealous God.